3lvis/Sync/Source/NSManagedObject-SyncPropertyMapper/README.md

         return valueToTransform.first!
     }

-    // Used to transform before exporting into JSON using `hyp_dictionary` override func reverseTransformedValue(_ value: Any?) -> Any? {
+    // Used to transform before exporting into JSON using `export` override func reverseTransformedValue(_ value: Any?) -> Any? {
         guard let stringValue = value as?
 String else { return value }